 Another 10 Fun Classroom Activities to Help Students Practice Speaking English

 This collection of fun games and role play activities for English language teachers should arouse some enthusiasm after a vocabulary drill or new grammar study.
-As the sequel to the previous article 10 Fun Classroom Activities to Help Students Practice Speaking English, these exercises are aimed at helping your students get to know each other better and practice speaking with confidence in the ESL classroom.
+As the companion piece to another article 10 Fun Classroom Activities to Help Students Practice Speaking English, these exercises are aimed at helping your students get to know each other better and practice speaking with confidence in the ESL classroom.
 English classes of all sizes and ages can get involved, meaning adults, children, parents, tutors and school teachers can all participate.
 The activities can be used as time allows or if you want to focus on learning a specific skill such as speaking or practicing new vocabulary.

 If your students do not know already then first teach them the following parts of the face: forehead, chin, ear, eye, nose, mouth.
 Now, ask the students to make fists with both hands and touch their ears.
 On the first round, you play the role of the leader and say: ear, ear, ear – forehead (or a different part of the face from the list above).
 The third time that you say ear, say it more slowly, so that other players know that you are about to switch.
 When the new part is called out (in this example, forehead), everyone must quickly move both of their fists from ear to forehead at the same time.
 If anyone, including the leader, touches any part of the face other than the forehead is the loser and takes over as the new leader.
 As punishment, the loser must share their views on any subject of your choosing with the class.